Creating a Nonprofit WordPress Website

-For any solution that your website needs, there is likely a WordPress plugin ready to install to help solve it.
+For any solution your website needs, there is likely a WordPress plugin ready to install to help solve it.
 DoJiggy can assist with these custom integrations to meet your organization’s needs.
-The WordPress library is rich with different plugins and integrations that can help meet the needs of a non-profit organization website.
+The WordPress library is rich with different plugins and integrations that can help meet the needs of a nonprofit organization’s website.
 Nonprofits use WordPress plugins to help them in:

 - Utilizing Google Analytics